-Student Exit Form
+Student Exit Forms

-A Student Exit Form must be submitted to the Registrar's Office if a student is graduating, completely withdrawing from the college or requesting a Leave of Absence.
+A Student Exit Form must be submitted to the Registrar's Office if a student is completely withdrawing from the college or requesting a Leave of Absence.
 The form is available online or in the Registrar's Office.

-Seniors planning to graduate must submit the form no sooner than two weeks before the graduation date but no later than the last official day of classes prior to the anticipated graduation.
+Seniors planning to graduate must complete the online Exit Form no sooner than two weeks before the graduation date but no later than the last official day of classes prior to the anticipated graduation.

 The exiting student must obtain clearance from all departments listed to verify that all obligations to Jefferson College of Health Sciences have been satisfied before the student can be eligible for graduation or have any requests for transcripts honored.